-Draft recommendation 3.3 Water for net zero
+Recommendation 3.3 Water for net zero

 All Australian governments should collectively model and plan for changed water demand as a result of necessary climate change mitigation measures.
-All solutions will have water demands that need to be estimated and planned for.
+All solutions will have water demands, in terms of both quality and quantity, that need to be estimated and planned for.